CDCgov/SDP-Vocabulary-Service/README.md

 # SDP-Vocabulary-Service
-Repository for the development of the initial SDP vocabulary service.
+Repository for the development of the initial Surveillance Data Platform (SDP) vocabulary service.

 This GitHub repository was created for use by [CDC](http://www.cdc.gov) programs to collaborate on public health surveillance-related projects in support of the [CDC Surveillance Strategy](http://www.cdc.gov/surveillance).
 This third-party web application is not hosted by CDC, but it is used by CDC and its partners to share information and collaborate on software.

-Please visit the [SDP CDC Web Site](http://www.cdc.gov/sdp) for more information on the project and new services.
+Please visit the [SDP CDC Web Site](http://www.cdc.gov/sdp) or [SDP Wiki](https://publichealthsurveillance.atlassian.net/wiki) for more information on the project and new services.

+This service is designed as part of the SDP and other services are available through the [platform repository](https://github.com/CDCgov/SDP).

 ### Development